 City of Alton Fire Dept.

-The Alton Fire Dept. has five fire trucks and personnel on call 24 hours a day.
-The trucks consist of two brush trucks, one rescue truck, one fire engine and one tanker to handle various types of emergencies.
-Our personnel consists of both paid and volunteer fire fighters working around the clock to serve the City of Alton and its citizens in case of an emergency.
-We encourage the citizens to always call 911 in case of an emergency as well as to report illegal burning and dumping of trash to our non-emergency line (956) 432-0740 and/or contact the Fire Department duty officer at (956) 205-8774.
-We encourage the citizens to follow these steps to prevent fires at home:
+The Alton Fire Department has a total of 8 fire apparatuses and certified personnel on call 24 hours a day, 7 days a week.
+The fleet consists of 2 fire engines, 2 brush trucks, 1 tanker and 3 command units.
+All of which are fully equipped for various emergency situations.
+Our staff consists of 18 certified full-time fire fighters and 10 certified reserve firefighters working around the clock to serve the City of Alton and its citizens in case of an emergency.
+We encourage our citizens to always call 911 in case of an emergency, as well as reporting illegal burning and dumping of trash to our non emergency line (956) 432-0740 and/or contact the Fire Department Duty Officer at (956) 266-5868.

 - Don’t leave candles burning at home unattended.

 - Never leave food cooking on the stove unattended.

 - Check all electrical outlets and never leave unnecessary items on.

 - Never let children play with matches or lighters.

 - Don’t start fires close to the house (including BBQ pits/gas grills close to the house, inside the garage or under sheds)

 - Installation of smoke and gas detectors with routine maintenance.

 - Always have an escape plan and safe meeting place outside in case of a fire.